Types of Volumes

 Volume is the collection of bricks and most of the gluster file system operations happen on the volume.
 Gluster file system supports different types of volumes based on the requirements.
 Some volumes are good for scaling storage size, some for improving performance and some for both.

-1. Distributed Glusterfs Volume - This is the default glusterfs volume i.e, while creating a volume if you do not specify the type of the volume, the default option is to create a distributed volume.
+1. Distributed Glusterfs Volume - This is the type of volume which is created by default if no volume type is specified.
 Here, files are distributed across various bricks in the volume.
 So file1 may be stored only in brick1 or brick2 but not on both.
 Hence there is no data redundancy.
 The purpose for such a storage volume is to easily & cheaply scale the volume size.
 However this also means that a brick failure will lead to complete loss of data and one must rely on the underlying hardware for data loss protection.

 Create a Distributed Volume